manuel-mauky/tiny-tools/README.md

+# Tiny tools

-This repo contains some small tools and scripts that I use all the time.
+This repo contains some tiny tools and scripts that I use all the time.
 All of them are targeted for MacOS / Linux shells.

 ## `prettierinit`